 What is MS Access PivotTable?

 In MS Access, Pivot table is a program tool which provides you the option to recognize and summarize selected columns and row of data in a spreadsheet or database table to get a desired report.
-Pivot table doesn’t actually change the spreadsheet or database itself.
+Pivot table in Access doesn’t actually change the spreadsheet or database itself.

-You can use pivot table to make a list of unique values because it summarize data that can be used to find unique value in a field.
+You can use Access pivot table to make a list of unique values because it summarize data that can be used to find unique value in a field.
 It’s a good way to take quick overview over all the values that appearing in the field and other inconsistencies.

-Apart from this you can also make use of the PivotTable and PivotChart views to perform interactive data analysis or create dynamic, interactive charts.
+Apart from this you can also make use of the Access PivotTable and PivotChart views to perform interactive data analysis or create dynamic, interactive charts.

 How To Create a PivotTable View In Access

-In order to make a PivotTable or PivotChart views for access queries, form or tables.
+In order to make a PivotTable or PivotChart views for Access queries, form or tables.
 Here is how to create a PivotTable view and PivotChart view for an Access Query.